Dennis Srbeny

 Dennis Srbeny (born 5 May 1994) is a German professional footballer who plays as a forward for 2.
-Bundesliga club SC Paderborn.
+Bundesliga club Greuther Fürth.

-Club career
+Career

 SC Paderborn

 Srbeny joined 3.
-Liga side SC Paderborn 07 in summer 2017 from BFC Dynamo.
+Liga side SC Paderborn in summer 2017 from BFC Dynamo.
 He spent six months with the club, scoring 9 goals and making 8 assists in 15 league appearances.

 Norwich City

 On 25 January 2018, Srbeny signed for Championship side Norwich City on a two-and-a-half-year deal for an undisclosed fee.
 He scored his first league goal for Norwich on 7 April 2018, against Aston Villa in a 3–1 win at Carrow Road.

 Return to SC Paderborn

-On 8 January 2020, Paderborn announced that Srbeny would return to the club on a two-and-a-half-year deal.
+On 8 January 2020, SC Paderborn announced that Srbeny would return to the club on a two-and-a-half-year deal.

-On 9 May 2021, Srbeny scored a brace in Paderborn’s 8–3 away win against Erzgebirge Aue, which was also the highest scoring game in the 2.
+On 9 May 2021, Srbeny scored a brace in SC Paderborn's 8–3 away win against Erzgebirge Aue, which was also the highest scoring game in the 2.
 Bundesliga for the 2020–21 season.

-Srbeny made thirty eight appearances and scored twenty goals for SC Paderborn in the 2020–21 season.
+Srbeny made 38 appearances and scored 20 goals for SC Paderborn in the 2020–21 season.